• Home

 Committee Composition Requirements

-2. All committee members must be members of the Graduate Faculty authorized to serve on doctoral exams.
+3. All committee members must be members of the Graduate Faculty authorized to serve on doctoral exams.

-4. Except as provided in point 4.1, the majority of committee members must be tenured or tenure-track faculty in the candidate’s department or program of study.
-Tenured and tenure-track faculty who are appointed as courtesy faculty within a program or department are considered to be faculty of that program or department, for the purposes of committee composition.
+Tenured and tenure-track faculty who are appointed as courtesy faculty within a program or unit are considered to be faculty of that program or unit for the purposes of committee composition.

-Substitutions of the committee chair (and/or co-chair) are prohibited after the committee has been approved by the Graduate Division of the School or College.
+Substitutions of the committee chair (and/or co-chair) are prohibited after the committee has been approved by the Graduate Division of the school or College.
 If a committee chair (and/or co-chair) needs to be replaced, the revised committee must be approved by the Graduate Division in advance of the exam.

 Substitutions of the committee members are permitted as long as the new committee meets the requirements above.
-Additional members can be added after the committee has been approved by the Graduate Division of the School or College.
+Additional members can be added after the committee has been approved by the Graduate Division of the school or College.
 Additions and substitutions must be approved by the Graduate Division in advance of the exam.

 Exclusions or Special Circumstances: